-Use a free plugin like Membership 2 to transform your WordPress site into a membership site.
+Use a free plugin like the ones listed here to transform your WordPress site into a membership site.
 Repurpose your existing content and make it accessible only to your WordPress mailing list subscribers.

 Simple content gating

 That being said, you don’t necessarily need to create a membership site for content gating.

 With the content lock feature of Thrive Leads plugin, you can lock any of your long blog posts inside an opt-in.
 So users can access it only if they enter their email address.